Minor children who come to Canada unaccompanied must be cared for by a responsible adult who is known as a Custodian.

 - Referrals to important community services such as libraries, fitness clubs, etc.;

-- Assist in accessing immediate and/or ongoing medical services;
+- Advising in the utilization of immediate and/or ongoing medical services;

 - Monitoring overall mental, physical and emotional well-being of the student;